 ADAC will post all data and reports to the Center’s website.

-Technology Readiness Level (TRL): This project operates in TRL 1-3, and tests the Hypotheses 1: Subarctic copepods and dispersants are spatially separated in a stratified ocean, and Hypothesis 2: Subarctic copepods can actively avoid hydrocarbons, in a mesocosm setting.
+Technology Readiness Level (TRL): This project outcome is a knowledge product in support of USCG Federal On-Scene Coordinated spill response as a result of fundamental research and accordingly operates in TRL 1-3.
+As planned research tests the Hypotheses 1: Subarctic copepods and dispersants are spatially separated in a stratified ocean, and Hypothesis 2: Subarctic copepods can actively avoid hydrocarbons, in a mesocosm setting.

 Overall Outcomes include: